elyserobinson/pythonsamples/README.md

 # Python Script Samples

-Taking a python course to fill in the holes I have from being self taught.
+Taking a python course at the community college to fill in the holes I have from being self taught.